-I post at SearchCommander.com now, and this post was published 7 years 1 month 5 days ago.
-This insustry changes FAST, so blindly following the advice here *may not* be a good idea!
+I post at SearchCommander.com now, and this post was published 14 years 23 days ago.
+This industry changes FAST, so blindly following the advice here *may not* be a good idea!
 If you're at all unsure, feel free to hit me up on Twitter and ask.

 This website is for a nutritional supplement designed to help people with anxiety and stress relief products.
 This video is under five minutes and points out some fundamental problems, summarized here…

 The reality is that with only a 13 page website, and only 6 of them showing up much in Google at all, it’s going to be difficult to be considered an authority in your field.
 Here is the summary of what I point out in the video…

 1. Basic SEO fundamentals need to be followed –